CarsDirect auto loans review

 What to watch out for

 - Lots of calls from lenders.
-A top complaint from CarsDirect users is the barrage of calls from lenders to deal with — even well after signing paperwork for a car purchase.
+A top complaint from CarsDirect users is the barrage of calls from lenders they to deal with — even well after signing paperwork for a car purchase.

 Is applying for a car loan through CarsDirect safe?